openid/OpenID4VC_SecTrust/draft-oid4vc-security-and-trust.md

 The End-User trusts the Issuer, the Wallet, and the Verifier to treat her data securely and only exchange data as needed preserving her privacy.
-The End-User trusts the wallet to validate the authenticity of Issuers and Verifiers and provide the End-User with trustworthy information about those.
+The End-User trusts the Wallet to validate the authenticity of Issuers and Verifiers and provide the End-User with trustworthy information about those.